Reviews On Using Interceptor for Your Dog

-You may have atold at one point or another that all puppies are born with worms – however, those worms (roundworm, whipworm, hookworms) are not the ones you need to be the most worried about.
+You may have been told at one point or another that all puppies are born with worms – however those worms (roundworm, whipworm, hookworms) are not the ones you need to be the most worried about.

 Prevention is the best thing you can do when it comes to heartworm.
 The disease is transferred through mosquito bites so external prevention does not work well.
 Your vet is likely to prescribe you a heartworm preventative such as Interceptor to keep your friend healthy!

 What is Interceptor?

 Interceptor is a heartworm preventative in chew tablet form.
 These tablets will fight against all types of worms though the main focus is heartworm of course.